jerhow/straindiary/README.md

 # Strain Diary
-Lightweight tool for tracking and organizing one's experiences with various strains of plant matter.
+Lightweight tool for tracking and organizing one's experiences with various strains, formulations and dosing of medicinal cannabis.
 Intended use is on a phone, but it's usable in a desktop browser as well.

 Trying to keep this project as simple as possible.
 The backend is headless, so it might be cool to eventually talk to it from a native app, etc.